-The acquisition of real property is kept categorically exempt pursuant to WAC 197-10-170(9).
-Under these circumstances, an amendment to the comprehensive scheme of harbor improvements, being merely incidental to an exempt action, is similarly exempt.
+The comprehensive scheme of harbor improvements does not commit the Port to a particular course of action and is adopted at a time preliminary to the acquisition of real property by the Port.
+The acquisition of real property is kept categorically exempt from the threshold determination and EIS requirements pursuant to WAC 197-10-170(9).
+Thus, an amendment to the comprehensive scheme of harbor improvements, being merely incidental to an exempt action is similarly exempt.